Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Danish Dough Whisk

-Pro Tip: If your dough whisk is hard to clean because the loops are pressing against each other, you can simply bend out the loops a bit to allow space between the wire.
+Pro Tip: If your dough whisk is hard to clean because the loops are pressing against each other, you can gently bend them outward to create a bit of space between the wires.

 Degas